This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium-sized mixing bowl, whisk together the egg and sugar until smooth and well combined.
+• In a medium bowl, whisk the egg and sugar until smooth.

-• Add the melted butter, maple syrup, vanilla, flour, and salt, and whisk until everything is fully mixed.
+• Add melted butter, maple syrup, vanilla, flour, and salt; whisk until fully combined.

-• Arrange the pecans evenly in the bottom of a 10-ounce ramekin.
+• Place pecans in the bottom of a 10-ounce ramekin.

-• Pour the filling over the pecans, then place the ramekin on a rimmed baking sheet to catch any drips.
+• Pour the filling over the pecans and set the ramekin on a rimmed baking sheet.

 Notes

-• Want to Add a Crust?
-No problem!
-You can use the pie crust from our traditional mini pecan pie recipe and bake the pie in a 4×6-inch or 5×5-inch baking dish.
+• Optional Crust: Use the pie crust from our mini pecan pie recipe and bake in a 4×6-inch or 5×5-inch baking dish.

 Nutrition